HomeEuropeBelarusPolotsk sights

 The Borisov Stones - an interesting landmark of Polotsk

-The first Borisov stone used to be 5 km from Polotsk downstream of the Northern Dvina.
-Today it has been lifted from the river and installed next to the Cathedral of St. Sophia.
-It’s a must-see attraction in Polotsk.
+The first Boris stone used to be located 5 kilometers from Polotsk downstream of the Northern Dvina.

 St. Sophia Cathedral